-The Hojack Trail is Webster’s premier Rails-To-Trails trail.
-Part of the former Hojack Railroad, it runs almost five miles from the north west of town to the south east between Lake Road and Phillips Road.
+Part of the former Hojack Railroad, the trail runs almost five miles from the northwest of town to the southeast, between Lake Road and Phillips Road.
 Except for a slight grade, the trail is mostly flat, making it popular for biking, as well as running, cross-country skiing and snowshoeing.

 Hojack Trail East – satellite